 Longmont, Larimer County, Colorado Property Taxes

-Median Longmont, CO home value: $572,200
+Median Longmont, Colorado home value: $805,400

-Median annual Longmont, CO tax bill: $3,464, $1,064 higher than the national median property tax bill of $2,400.
+Median annual Longmont, Colorado tax bill: $4,251, higher than the national median property tax bill of $2,400.

 How are property taxes in Larimer calculated?

-Property taxes in Longmont, CO are calculated based on the tax assessed value, which is often lower than the actual market value due to property tax exemptions such as the homestead or senior exemption.
+Property taxes in Longmont, Colorado are calculated based on the tax assessed value, which is often lower than the actual market value due to property tax exemptions such as the homestead or senior exemption.

 Understanding Longmont's property tax system, exemptions, and reduction opportunities can lead to significant savings.
 Regardless of where you live in Longmont, knowing local tax details benefits homeowners and investors.